samunderSingh12/pooja_editor/README.md

 ```

-Just save this code as plugins/plugin_showpos.py, and the next time you run simple_editor.py, pressing Ctrl+G will show the cursor position in the status bar!
+*Just save this code as plugins/plugin_showpos.py, and the next time you run simple_editor.py, pressing Ctrl+G will show the cursor position in the status bar!
 Contributing

-This is a basic project.
+*This is a basic project.
 Feel free to fork it, improve it, add plugins, and submit pull requests!
 Ideas:
 Search/Replace plugin

-Syntax highlighting (this is hard!)
+*Syntax highlighting (this is hard!)
-Copy/Paste plugin
+*Copy/Paste plugin
-Line numbering display
+*Line numbering display
-More robust error handling
+*More robust error handling

+enjoy